Want to create an Opt-in page that converts more visitors into leads?

 You can choose from popup or inline Optin form templates.

-Choose the template that you like and import it to get started.
+Choose the template and the page builder that you like to set up your opt-in page.

 WooFunnels has some custom widgets built for your Optin pages - Optin Form and Optin Popup.